Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 Because of their push, things have been heating up in the royal family the past year.
 Last fall, Andrew sent out a sharply worded missive to his mother, Queen Elizabeth, asking her to reinstate the royal privileges of his two “blood princesses,” Beatrice and Eugenie.

 By using the phrase “blood princesses,” Prince Andrew appeared to be taking a dig at Kate Middleton, Prince William’s wife.
 Duchess Catherine does not have royal blood, and there is an implication that she is living the life of a “blood princess.”
-Andrew’s two daughters, Princess Beatrice and Princess Eugenie are both blood princesses, born with royal blood.
+Andrew’s two daughters, Princess Beatrice and Princess Eugenie, are both blood princesses, born with royal blood.

 Reportedly, the Queen was so shocked by what was written that she passed the letter to the heir, Prince Charles.
 In turn, Prince Charles allegedly blocked any sort of reinstatement of royal privileges for his two nieces.